mikehern/claude-sessions/commands/session-end.md

      * List all completed tasks
      * List any incomplete tasks with status
    - Key accomplishments
-   - Clarifying and exploratory questions asked
+   - Clarifying and exploratory questions asked, along with any options and tradeoffs expressed
    - Decisions made with any reasoning if provided
    - All features implemented
    - Problems encountered and solutions